apphow/Maven.Spring-MovieDatabase.SQL.JDBC.JPA/README.md

 - Find a home by home number
 - Find a home by address
 - Find a home by person id
-- Generate a list of people that live in a home
+- Generate a list of person that live in a home

 List all of the homes that have more that one person that live there.
-Group people by the home that they live in
+Group person by the home that they live in

-List all of the people that live a the address _11 Essex Dr.Farmingdale, NY 11735_
+List all of the person that live a the address _11 Essex Dr.Farmingdale, NY 11735_

 Create a query to update a person's home